 - Be sure not to underestimate the amount that these cookies spread when placing the scoops on the baking sheets.
-Using a 2-tbsp capacity scoop resulted in cookies approx. 4″ across.
+Using a two-tablespoon capacity scoop resulted in cookies approximately four inches across.

 - While scooping out these cookies, it’s best to keep the dish with the batter in the freezer between batches to ensure it stays as chilled as it can.

 - Try to rotate your baking sheets so you’re not scooping out cookies onto a warm sheet, which will cause them to spread more than you might like.

 Malted Brownie Cookies

 - 8 oz semisweet chocolate, chips or chunks